newjersey/navigator.business.nj.gov/web/src/lib/roadmap/fixtures/tasks/raffle-license-step-1.md

 - Senior citizen association or club
 - Officially recognized volunteer fire company, officially recognized volunteer first aid, or rescue squad

+---

-## Get a Legalized Games of Chance Control Commission Identification Number
+## Apply for a Legalized Games of Chance Control Commission Identification Number

 In order for you to apply for a municipal raffle or bingo license for your organization, you must first register with and obtain an Identification Number for your organization from the New Jersey Legalized Games of Chance Control Commission (LGCCC).
 This application must be completed by an elected officer of your organization, per your bylaws.